Muhammad Ali: In media and popular culture

 In 2002, Ali was honored with a star on the Hollywood Walk of Fame for his contributions to the entertainment industry.
 His star is the only one to be mounted on a vertical surface, out of deference to his request that the name Muhammad—a name he shares with the Islamic prophet—not be walked upon.

-His 1966 fight against George Chuvalo was the subject of Joseph Blasioli's 2003 documentary film The Last Round: Chuvalo vs. Ali.

-The Trials of Muhammad Ali, a documentary directed by Bill Siegel that focuses on Ali's refusal of the draft during the Vietnam War, opened in Manhattan on August 23, 2013.
+His 1966 fight against George Chuvalo was the subject of the 2003 documentary film The Last Round: Chuvalo vs. Ali.
+A decade later, The Trials of Muhammad Ali, a documentary directed by Bill Siegel that focuses on Ali's refusal of the draft during the Vietnam War, opened in Manhattan in August 2013.
 A 2013 made-for-TV movie titled Muhammad Ali's Greatest Fight dramatized the same aspect of Ali's life.

+Ali was portrayed by Eli Goree in Regina King's film One Night in Miami, a fictionalized account of the meeting on February 25, 1964, between Ali, Malcolm X, Jim Brown, and Sam Cooke in a room at the Hampton House, celebrating Ali's surprise title win over Sonny Liston.

 Antoine Fuqua's documentary What's My Name: Muhammad Ali was released in 2019.

-Documentary filmmaker Ken Burns created the four-part documentary film Muhammad Ali, spanning over eight hours on Ali's life.
-Burns worked on the film from early 2016 and it was released in September 2021 on PBS.
+Then in September 2021, documentary filmmaker Ken Burns released the four-part docuseries Muhammad Ali, spanning over eight hours on Ali's life.
+The series, which Burns began developing in early 2016, was broadcast on PBS.
 Dave Zirin, who watched an 8-hour rough cut of this documentary, called it "utterly outstanding" and said "the footage they found will blow minds".

+While an officially authorized musical Ali, based on Ali's life, has been planned, it has been postponed indefinitely.